Windows 10 update might be killing your SSD – and here's how to stop it

 As originally reported by Bleeping Computer, and then TechRadar, Microsoft is currently scrambling to fix an update to Windows 10 (the 10 May 2020 "2004" update) that cocks-up the 'Defragment and Optimize Drives' tool.

-The result of this is that Windows 10 no longer records the last time an SSD was defragmented and will therefore can end up defragging an SSD every single time the drive gets rebooted.
+The result of this is that Windows 10 no longer records the last time an SSD was defragmented and can therefore end up defragging an SSD every single time the drive gets rebooted.

 - Apple AirPods Pro leak reveals INCREDIBLE new feature